cordeliasnape/NatureConnect/README.md

-# NatureConnect
+# Outdoorsy

 ### Rediscover Your Roots

 ## Introduction

-Welcome to NatureConnect!
+Welcome to Outdoorsy!
 A nature companion app designed to reconnect you with the world around us using APIs.

 ## Goals